BUY TICKETS MERCHANDISE

 After school, Coleman aimed for a more regular career, as a physiotherapist, but “after six months of that I found I missed the horses and dropped out of uni.
 Mum and Dad weren’t that pleased, but they were supportive.”

 “I was at a bit of a crossroads, so I was pretty blown away when Pete said we needed to have a chat.
-It was basically an immediate ‘yes’ from me,” she recalls.
+It was basically an immediate ‘yes’ from me,” she recalled.

 “I’d seen him at Caulfield.
 The Moody team was always very impressive from the outside looking in – very organised and run like a military operation.
 I’m happy to say it still is.”

-“I enjoy that, though the horses are always going to be my main priority,” she says.
-“Anything we can do that promotes the industry in a good way is a good thing.
+“I enjoy that, though the horses are always going to be my main priority,” she said.
+“Anything we can do that promotes the industry in a good way is a good thing.”

 “Pete’s not a shy retiring type, as I think most people know, but he’s comfortable in the background at times as well, doing the organising rather than being in the spotlight.